About This Website

 We arrived at the meeting a few minutes late and took our seats.
 In the front of the room was a man dressed in a suit speaking to the youth about the Bible, etc. He spoke in a monotone, leaning back in his folding chair, balancing on the two back legs.
 I looked around at the “kids;” they were obviously far more interested in each other than in anything he was saying.
 But as I sat there, I was amazed at the grace and knowledge that flowed from this man’s lips; he was saying things I’d never heard before.
 And they weren’t a lot of “wacky” things; it was a lot of good, spiritual truth, a lot of Bible, amazing things.
 I thought to myself, “Wow, where have I been!”
 Needless to say, I started attending that church: it was Santa Clara Assembly (a Charismatic church).
 (It has since lost all that it once had with the original leaders, and is now known as Santa Clara Neighborhood Church).
 But who was that man!?
 It was Judson Cornwall, one of the nationally recognized leaders of the Charismatic movement.
 He was the pastor and his sister, Iverna Tompkins, was the associate pastor; and wow, was she good, too!

-Someone called to be an evangelist finds that if he works in his calling, and if he is “anointed,” he yields fruit; i.e., people respond to his spoken words: they get saved.
+Someone called to be an evangelist finds that if he applies his calling (gets involved in evangelism), and if he is “anointed,” he yields fruit; i.e., people respond to his spoken words: they get saved.
 Likewise, someone called to have a healing ministry finds that, if he plies his trade, people get healed.
 By contrast, others struggle to get something going in the evangelistic or healing ministries, not understanding that they may not be called to those ministries.
 So, likewise, someone who is called to be a teacher (as an Eph.
 4:11 teacher) finds that, if he studies, he begins to understand Biblical doctrine in ways others may have missed; he discovers material to teach; he finds teachings, i.e., spiritual truth.
 His job is to pass it on.
-So if he this, if he teaches, that ministry works through him: people listen, are attentive, and do learn.
-Of course, no one is i nerrant, and not everything the author "gets" or "discovers" is necessarily from the Lord.
-But teachings do flow easily to him to and through him.
+So if he does this, if he teaches, that ministry works through him: people listen, are attentive, and do learn.
+Of course, no one is inerrant, and not everything I "get" or "discover" is necessarily from the Lord.
+But teachings do flow easily to me to and through me.

 So, reader, be prepared to have your thinking and your theology challenged.
 Oh, this is not talking about cultish or heretical teachings; its talking about presenting what the Bible really has to say; its talking about challenging some commonly held misconceptions; its talking about taking on some controversies and landing them in their true, Biblical orientation.
 However, be forwarned: the books and articles posted on this website cannot be characterized as being “theology-light,” and are not recommended for those accustomed to reading novels only.
 This website is for those who don’t mind getting into the details, who don’t mind going to lengths to expose false theologies.
 Yes, get ready to experience a little brain-strain if you’re not used to this kind of thing and, at the same time, make some new discoveries in the horizons of the incredible Word of God!